 Length: ( )

-ANCHOR TAG Yesterday Marcy Misner examined why.
+ANCHOR TAG Yesterday Marcy Misner examined why some niche businesses are doing well, even in smaller communities, like Michigan’s UP.
 Today she examines what it takes for a new business to get up and running with a niche product.

 ###

 Plans are in the works for a family fun center in Sault Ste.
-Marie, Michigan the first of its kind on both sides of the border, according to the authors of the plan, Sault residents Craig Grambau and Zachary Spurr.
+Marie, Michigan.
+It would be the first of its kind on both sides of the border, according to the authors of the plan, Sault residents Craig Grambau and Zachary Spurr.

 And in our surveys a lot of people who filled it out were Canadian.
-Coming over for the Downtown the Canadian interest is there.
+Coming over for the Downtown Days.
+So the Canadian interest is there.
 Because there’s nothing for them to do over in Sault, Ontario, either.
 They don’t have a family fun center there.
 We checked; there’s nothing in Ontario, locally, anyway, for them to do.
 People are filling out these surveys saying we need something and we will cross the bridge for it.
 Yeah. (:21)

-They hope to be open early next summer.
+They say they hope to be open early next summer.

 It has to appeal to, at least in my opinion, more than just a small segment of the population in order to be successful. (:08)